NathanSmallcalder/NeurelNet_LeagueRankPredictor/README.md

 Record and Calculate Metrics: We record the loss and accuracy for each fold and then calculate the mean and standard deviation of these metrics across all folds to get a comprehensive view of model performance.

-Overall, the cross-validation results indicate that the neural network model performs exceptionally well on this dataset and generalizes effectively across different subsets of the data.
+Overall, the cross-validation results indicate that the neural network model performs exceptionally well, and generalizes effectively across different subsets of the data.
 The low variability in accuracy and loss scores also suggests that the model is robust and stable.

 ## 8. Conclusion